 The Debt/Equity Rules contain the provisions which classify interests in companies as either debt interests or equity interests for certain taxation purposes.

-The rules are complex but the financing arrangement must be in substance a loan and it must be structured accordingly.
+The rules are complex but the financing arrangement must in substance be a loan and it must be structured accordingly.